Discover the diverse and exotic wildlife that the Pampas region of Bolivia has to offer

 Navigate down the Yacuma river and learn to catch piranhas

-Take a walk at night and discover the nocturnal animals as you explore the jungle
+Take a night walk and discover the all jungles nocturnal animals

 Discover the unique Yacuma River and its wildlife: This place is teeming with a stunning variety of animals that gather to cool themselves in the slow-moving Yacuma River.
 Along the riverbanks you may spot caimans, crocodiles, capybaras, anacondas, squirrels, and howler monkeys.
 Look out for the rare pink dolphins, as well as the hundreds of bird species that make their home amongst the dense trees in this region.